 Product: Pavigres 21 Cristal & Cereja 4″x12″ Matte | Brush Stroke Beige 12″x24″, 6″x24″, Bullnose and Covebase

 Mosa Scenes – Warm Ochre Grain 6″x6″ Matte, Warm Ochre Clay 6″x6″ Matte, Warm Ochre Sand 6″x6″ Matte, Warm Ochre Grit 6″x6″ Matte, Warm Ocre 3″x6″ Thin Cove Base Matte | Small Speckled Warm Ocre 3″x1″ Thin Internal Angle Matte | Small Speckled Warm Ocre 3″x1″ Thin External Angle Matte

 Project Area: Recreation Center, Locker Rooms

 Approximate Installation Date: June 2016

 In early 2016, Creative Materials consulted with Newman Architects to select tile for the Fairfield University Recreation Center in Connecticut.
-The designer selected Mosa Scenes for the locker rooms, shower areas and areas surrounding the pool.
-Creative Materials’ consultant suggested Mosa Scenes as an alternative the standard 1″x1″ or 2″x2″ mosaics often seen in locker rooms.
+The designer selected Mosa Scenes for the locker rooms, shower areas, and areas surrounding the pool.
+Creative Materials’ consultant suggested Mosa Scenes as an alternative to the standard 1″x1″ or 2″x2″ mosaics often seen in locker rooms.
 Mosa also offers high product quality and above-average slip resistance, so the product was seen as a great fit, and specified.

 Over a year after installation, in August of 2017, Creative Materials learned that there were a number of incidences where members of the student body and several faculty members reported slippery floors near the showers inside the newly renovated locker rooms.
 Although a year had already passed, Creative Materials took a pro-active approach in learning more about the conditions reported, so that a thoughtful resolution could be outlined.